qataadah-ai/-Dynamic-Profile-Card-App-with-Props-State/README.md

 # React Profile Card App

-A simple and clean React application that displays multiple profile cards with:
+A simple and clean React application that displays multiple Dynamic profile cards with:

+## Features

- Dark / Light Mode Toggle
+- **Dark / Light Mode Toggle**
+  Switch between dark and light themes seamlessly.

- Follow / Unfollow Functionality
+- **Follow / Unfollow Functionality**
+  Users can follow or unfollow profiles with a simple button click.

+- **useEffect Logging**
- useEffect Logging (logs follow/unfollow status of each user)
+  Logs the follow/unfollow status of each user in the console whenever it changes.

- Profile Images
- Beautiful Styled Cards
+- **Profile Images**
+  Displays user profile images (avatars) on each card.

+- **Beautiful Styled Cards**
+  Each profile card is designed with a clean and responsive layout.

 ---

 ## 🛠️ Technologies Used